Azure/azure-sdk-for-java/sdk/spring/azure-spring-cloud-stream-binder-servicebus-queue/README.md

 Default: `1`

+**_concurrency_**

+When `sessionsEnabled` is true, controls the maximum number of concurrent sessions to process at any given time.
+When `sessionsEnabled` is false, controls the max concurrent calls of service bus message handler and the size of fixed thread pool that handles user's business logic.

+Deprecated, replaced with `maxConcurrentSessions` when `sessionsEnabled` is true and `maxConcurrentCalls` when `sessionsEnabled` is false

+Default: `1`

 **_sessionsEnabled_**

 Controls if is a session aware consumer.
 Set it to `true` if is a queue with sessions enabled.